ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: The Protocol

-\myparagraph{Read and Write operations.} The read and write operations in \ares{} are expressed in terms of the DAP primitives (see Section \ref{sec:treas}).
-A read consists of an execution of $\act{get-data}$ primitive followed by a $\act{put-data}$ primitive, while a write consists of calls to $\act{get-tag}$ and $\act{put-data}$ primitives.
-This provides the flexibility to \ares{} to use different implementation of DAP primitives, without changing the \ares{} framework.
-At a high-level, a write (or read) operation is executed where the client: $(i)$ obtains the \textit{latest configuration sequence} by using the $\act{read-config}$ action of the reconfiguration service, $(ii)$ queries the configurations, in $cseq$, starting from the last finalized configuration to the end of the discovered configuration sequence, for the latest $\tup{tag,value}$ pair with a help of $\act{get-tag}$ (or $\act{get-data}$) operation, and $(iii)$ repeatedly propagates a new $\tup{tag', value'}$ pair ( the largest $\tup{tag,value}$ pair) with $\act{put-data}$ in the last configuration of its local sequence, until no additional configuration is observed.
-Now we describe the execution of a read or write operation $\pi$ in more detail.
+The read and write operations in \ares{} are expressed in terms of the DAP primitives (see Section \ref{ssec:dap}).
+This provides the flexibility to \ares{} to use different implementation of DAP primitives in different configurations, without changing the basic structure of \ares{}.
+At a high-level, a \act{write} (or \act{read}) operation is executed where the client: $(i)$ obtains the \textit{latest configuration sequence} by using the $\act{read-config}$ action of the reconfiguration service, $(ii)$ queries the configurations, in $cseq$, starting from the last finalized configuration to the end of the discovered configuration sequence, for the latest $\tup{tag,value}$ pair with a help of $\act{get-tag}$ (or $\act{get-data}$) operation \nn{as specified for each configuration}, and $(iii)$ repeatedly propagates a new $\tup{tag', value'}$ pair (the largest $\tup{tag,value}$ pair) with $\act{put-data}$ in the last configuration of its local sequence, until no additional configuration is observed.
+In more detail, the algorithm of a read or write operation $\pi$ is as follows (see Alg.~\ref{algo:writer}):